coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 = Partial Feature List =
 * Pending Revisions allow designated users to suggest changes to a currently published post/page
 * Scheduled Revisions allow you to specify future changes to published content (either via Pending Revision approval or directly by fully qualified author/editor)
-* Enchanced Revision Management Form
+* Enhanced Revision Management Form
 * Front-end preview display of Pending / Scheduled Revisions with "Publish Now" link
 * New WordPress role, "Revisor" is a moderated Editor
-* Works with blog-wide WordPress Roles, or in conjunction with <a href="http://presspermit.com">Press Permit</a> or <a href="http://wordpress.org/extend/plugins/role-scoper/">Role Scoper</a>
+* Works with blog-wide WordPress Roles, or in conjunction with <a href="https://presspermit.com">Press Permit</a>.

 = Support =
-* Most Bug Reports and Plugin Compatibility issues addressed promptly following your <a href="http://agapetry.net/forum/">support forum</a> submission.
-* Author is available for professional consulting to meet your configuration, troubleshooting and customization needs.

-== Installation ==
-Revisionary can be installed automatically via the Plugins tab in your blog administration panel.

-= To install manually instead: =
-1. Upload `revisionary&#95;?.zip` to the `/wp-content/plugins/` directory
-1. Extract `revisionary&#95;?.zip` into the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+* Revisionary is professionally supported by both the original author (Kevin Behrens) and the experienced <a href="https://publishpress.com">PublishPress</a> team.

 == Screenshots ==